t24michael/scara-robot-modeling-and-control/README.md

 ---

-## Coriolis & Centrifugal Matrices
+## Coriolis & Centrifugal matrices

-These are fictitious forces because they only appear real inside a rotating reference frame.
+The coriolis & centrifugal forces are also known as ficticious forces because they only appear real to an object inside the system of reference.

-### Coriolis Example
-If you stand on a spinning playground wheel and throw an object, it appears straight to you but curved to an external observer.

-### Centrifugal Example
-When driving on a curved road, the vehicle feels pulled outward.

-For the SCARA example:

-### Centrifugal Term
+For the coriolis force, imagine yourself in a playground spinning wheel.
+From your point of view the world is spinning and you are stationary but for the outside observer you're rotating and the world is still.
+Now imagine you throw something.
+For you the trajectory of the throw seems to be a straight line but for the outside viewer it's a curved trajectory.
+For the centrifugal force, you can picture a semicircle road and as you drive on the road the car is "pulled" to the center of the semicircle keeping you on the road and not letting you fly off it.
+For our SCARA example we will see how these forces affect each link.

 $$
 C(q)[\dot{q}^2] =
 \begin{bmatrix}
 b_{111} & b_{122} & \cdots & b_{1nn} \\
 b_{211} & b_{222} & \cdots & b_{2nn} \\